 Transportation planners evaluate a community’s short- and long-term transportation needs and develop transportation plans and programs.

-According to O*NET, jobs for transportation planners, are projected to grow by 11% nationally and in Washington over the next decade.
-“There are positions at all levels across the country, from the federal government to states to counties to cities to small towns, as well as with firms in the private sector,” said Ed McCormack, director of the Master of Sustainable Transportation program.
+According to O*NET, jobs for transportation planners, are projected to grow by 4% nationally and 8% in Washington over the next decade.
+“There are positions at all levels across the country, from the federal government to states to counties to cities to small towns, as well as with firms in the private sector,” says Ed McCormack, director of the Online Master of Sustainable Transportation degree program.

-The impact can be significant.
-“Our society is dealing with concerns about climate change, human health, energy usage and resources and social equity and mobility,” said McCormack.
+“Our society is dealing with concerns about climate change, human health, energy usage and resources and social equity and mobility,” McCormack says.
 “Sustainable transportation systems allow us to move people and goods more effectively and directly address societal concerns.”

 Interested in learning how to develop sustainable solutions to transportation challenges?
 Check out our UW Certificate in Sustainable Transportation: Planning & Livable Communities.
 For a more in-depth education, you can continue your studies with the Master of Sustainable Transportation.